dlaptev/lnd_assistant/README.md

    2. this will encourage channels to be used in the direction that balances them.

 ## 0. Usage
+If you have `python`, `lncli` and `bitcoin-cli` all on one machine - you are good to go.

 1. Download the repository: `git clone https://github.com/dlaptev/lnd_assistant`
 2. Make sure that `lncli` is unlocked: `lncli unlock`
 3. Run one of the scripts: `python ./lnd_assistant/report.py`

-No installation, no dependencies, no configuration.
-If you have python - you are good to go.
+The scripts are designed to be as simple to use as possible: no installation, no dependencies, no configuration.
+But it only works for the most popular setup: `lnd` + `bitcoind` on one machine.
+If you have remote `bitcoind` - you will need to install local `bictoin-cli` and point it to the remote backend.
+If you have differend backend (such as `btcd`) - you will need to modify the code (it is very simple though).

 ## 1. `report.py`
 You can pass two optional arguments: